 Believe me when I say that you’re not alone.
 I’m right there with you, today especially.
 Being a mom is not easy, but we need to find other ways to spend our time.
 At least I do.
 Okay.
 Time to go workout.

-Are you stress eating?
+Do you need to stop stress eating?